GAIA-X4PLC-AAD/gaia-x-compliant-claims-example/README.md

 The [Model](#model) defines the classes and their dependencies needed to create a metadata description of the service or data to be offered.

 'Claims' means the instantiation of the model into a concrete instance representing the metadata.
 In Gaia-X these claims are encapsulated into a [W3C VerifiableCredential](https://www.w3.org/TR/vc-data-model/) and a [W3C VerifiablePresentation](https://www.w3.org/TR/vc-data-model/) both having a proof (signature).
-Those VerifiablePresentations can be sent to the [federated catalogue](https://gitlab.eclipse.org/eclipse/xfsc/cat/fc-service) which is responsible for storing that meta data description and making it discoverable.
+Those VerifiablePresentations can be sent to the [federated catalogue](https://gitlab.eclipse.org/eclipse/xfsc/cat/fc-service) which is responsible for storing that meta-data description and making it discoverable.

 The `src` directory contains an example for claims for the specific classes mentioned above.
 You can find more details in the respective claim files in the `src` directory.